 This commoditisation was only possible because SEO was relatively simple.
 When the same tactics work for everyone, and execution matters more than strategy, price becomes the primary differentiator.

 But you can't commoditise expertise.
 You can't commoditise judgement.
-And you can't commoditise the pattern recognition that comes from observing algorithm updates, industry shifts, and ranking changes over many years.
+And you can't commoditise the pattern recognition that comes from observing algorithm updates, industry shifts and ranking changes over many years.

 Modern SEO increasingly requires these qualities.
 It requires understanding when to prioritise technical fixes over content development, when to focus on entity building rather than keyword targeting, when to invest in brand signals rather than backlinks.
+These aren't decisions you can outsource to a checklist or delegate to a junior team member following a playbook.
+They require experience and strategic thinking.

 This shift benefits everyone except the agencies that built business models on high-volume, low-touch SEO delivery.
 For businesses seeking SEO expertise, it means the distinction between good and bad providers is clearer than ever.
 For experienced consultants, it means their knowledge and judgement have become more valuable, not less.